New Maintenance of Certification (MOC) Requirements for PCPs

 Physicians earn 20 AMA PRA Category 1 Credits™

-Will fulfill ABIM’s Approved Quality Improvement (AQI) Pathway requirements for MOC by providing practice-assessment points (application under review with ABIM!)
+Will fulfill ABIM’s Approved Quality Improvement (AQI) Pathway requirements and ABFM Approved Alternative Module requirement for MOC.

 Best practices will be shared at the conclusion of the project and disseminated publicly.
 (Note: all data will be blinded throughout the activity)